awslabs/kubeflow-manifests/website/content/en/docs/deployment/add-ons/storage/efs/guide.md

 kubectl apply -f $GITHUB_STORAGE_DIR/notebook-sample/set-permission-job.yaml
 ```

-#### Automated setup default EFS owner
+#### Dynamic provisioning  default owner
-The automated setup sets the default Kubeflow Notebook user (Jovyan) as owner of the EFS file system by default.
+For dynamic provisioning (manual and automated setup), we already set the default Kubeflow Notebook user (Jovyan) as owner of the EFS file system by default.
+##### Changing the default values
-You can always change the `uid` and `gid` used for the setup by passing different parameters to the script.
+You can always change the `uid` and `gid` used for the setup.
+For the manual setup, you need to edit the `uid` and `gid` in the storage class inside `dynamic-provisioning/sc.yaml`.
-See [Advanced Customization](#advanced-customization) for more details on the different parameters that are available.
+For the automated setup, you can specify the `uid` and `gid` as arguments to the script, see [Advanced Customization](#advanced-customization) for more details on the different parameters that are available.

 ### 3.4 Use existing EFS volume as workspace or data volume for a Notebook